-Although our outrageous and well-touted colors are fading fast (although this has not been a banner year due to the drenching rains we experienced) other joys in the landscape persist.
-I could wax lyrical about how enticing and romantic the subtle grays and beiges appear while the warmer ochres and dark oranges disappear from sight but I want to focus here on a garden’s bare bones.
+Although our outrageous and well-touted colors are fading fast. other joys in the landscape persist.
+I could become quite lyrical about colors at this time of year — about how enticing the subtle grays and beiges appear while the warmer ochres and dark oranges begin to vanish from sight.
+However this is more a landscape's bare bones.

 Fall provides a perfect opportunity to take a good hard look at our gardens.
 It’s the time when a garden’s architecture is revealed.
 (Winter offers the same but it can be challenging when a thick cover of snow is upon us).
 Like removing one’s clothes at a doctor’s office, the garden can be more easily assessed when the clutter of clothes — no, make that daylilies, asters, coleus — you name it, has disappeared.